johnykvsky/dummygenerator/docs/quick_start.md

     $generator->firstName(); // will generate i.e. "Fingolfin"
 ```

+**beware** - this will clear internal cache for all extensions, so each call will resolve extensions classes.
+Not a big deal, but worth keeping in mind.

 ## Text

 Text extension is a bit different for one reason - it uses external `.txt` file as source to large text.
 By default, it's in `resources/en_US.txt` but you can either: